Fine-Grained Complexity and Algorithms for the Schulze Voting Method: Introduction

-\begin{enumerate} \item Can one compute the weighted majority graph in $\tO(m^2)$ time, or at least in $\Oh(m^{2.5-\eps})$ time for $\eps>0$? \item If not, can a possible winner be found in $\Oh(m^{2.5-\eps})$ time for $\eps>0$, given the preference profile, potentially without computing the weighted majority graph explicitly? \end{enumerate}
+This leads to the following questions: \begin{enumerate} \item Can one compute the weighted majority graph in $\tO(m^2)$ time, or at least in $\Oh(m^{2.5-\eps})$ time for some $\eps>0$? \item If not, can a winner be found in $\Oh(m^{2.5-\eps})$ time for some $\eps>0$, given the preference profile, potentially without computing the weighted majority graph explicitly? \end{enumerate}

 We address the above questions through the lens of {\em fine-grained complexity} (see the surveys~\cite{vsurvey,aviadvsurvey}).
 The main goal of fine-grained complexity is to relate seemingly different problems via fine-grained reductions, hopefully proving equivalences.
 In recent years there has been an explosion of results in fine-grained complexity, showing that a large variety of problems are fine-grained reducible to each other.
 Sometimes fine-grained results can be viewed as hardness results, in the sense that a running time improvement for a problem can be considered unlikely.
 Fine-grained equivalences are especially valuable, as they often establish strong connections between seemingly unrelated problems.